Zeneric09/Proper-Comic-2024/README.md

-All txds/images from this mod list were tainted with comic look by Zeneric.
-Includes QoL and game altering mods by varies of people (see modlist here).
+All txds/images from the mods listed here including ROSA etc were tainted with comic look by Zeneric.
+Includes QoL and game altering mods by varies of people.

 Purpose?
 To have a Proper GTA SA Comical 2024 Experience™.

-(provide modloader ini).

 Download GTA SA Proper Comic 2024: